cochaviz/academic_markdown/README.md

   an introduction to `pandoc`, docker, and VSCode.

 - [ ] **Github Actions for building**.
-Use GitHub Actions to automatically build to PDF, $\LaTeX$ according to user preferences.
+Use GitHub Actions to automatically build to PDF, LaTeX according to user preferences.
 This could be useful for ensuring rendered documents are always up-to-date, and avoiding the necessity for local builds.
 Could, perhaps, also be faster than building locally and pushing.

 - [ ] **Independent VSCode Extension**.
 A VSCode extension, independent of `build.py`.
 This could be an improved user experience for existing